bcandraas/Data-Analyst-Portfolio/Proj_3 Data Visualization/README.md

 # Project 3 Data Visualization Overview

-Tools for this project are Tableau and Google Data Studio
+Tools for this project are Tableau and Google Data Studio.

+Subject covered:

+› Google Data Studio

+    • Use GDS basic functionalities(connect and blend)

+    • Choose visualization

+    • Setup filtering in GDS

+› Tableau

+    • Use Tableau basic functionalities (connect and combine)

+    • Choose visualization

+    • Setup filtering in Tableau

+    • Create hirarchies in Tableau

+    • Use calculated fields in Tableau

+    • Create Tableau Interactive Dashboard

 ## Project Objective

 Use the datasets to make a dashboard that will help users to learn more about film.